 TANF provides temporary cash assistance to needy families with children who live together and are related by blood, marriage or adoption.
 The TANF program is managed at the state level by the Economic Assistance and Employment Unit within the VDSS Division of Benefit Programs.
 Local agencies accept TANF applications, determine eligibility within a 30 day processing timeframe, and review eligibility annually.
 The family is required to report changes that may result in a change in the amount of assistance, such as new sources of household income, or changes in household composition.
 The LDSS does not issue TANF payments.
 These are issued from the state to the client (in most instances) in the form of a check, direct deposit or debit card.
-In emergency situations caused by natural disaster or fire, the LDSS may issue a maximum one time TANF payment of up to \$500.00, and are reimbursed by the State.
+In emergency situations caused by natural disaster, fire, or to prevention eviction, the LDSS may issue a maximum one-time Emergency Assistance payment of up to \$1,500.00.

 A family may receive TANF no more than a total of 60 months in a lifetime.
-After cash assistance is terminated, the family may receive 12 months of transitional assistance, including childcare, transportation and employment and training.

-Virginia Initiative for Employment not Welfare (VIEW)
+Virginia Initiative for Education and Work (VIEW)

-The Virginia Initiative for Employment not Welfare (VIEW) is the work component for TANF recipients.
+The Virginia Initiative for Education and Work (VIEW) is the employment and training component for TANF recipients.
 VIEW requires able-bodied parents with children over age one to participate in work activities designed to lead to employment.
-VIEW work activities include job readiness and job search instruction, job skills training, vocational education, and work experience in non-profit settings.
-In Virginia, VIEW participants have a 24-month time limit to receive TANF benefits, followed by a 24 month period of ineligibility.
+VIEW activities include subsidized and unsubsidized employment, job readiness and job search instruction, job skills training, vocational education, and work experience in non-profit settings.
+In Virginia, VIEW participants have a 24month time limit to receive TANF benefits After cash assistance is terminated, the family may receive 12 months of transitional assistance, including child care, transportation and employment and training.
 VIEW participants may earn income up to the federal poverty limit, based on family size, and remain eligible for TANF.
-After cash assistance is discontinued, the family may receive 12 months of transitional assistance, including childcare and transportation.
-In addition, if working 30 hours or more at TANF closure, the family may qualify for a 12 month retention benefit of \$50.00 per working parent, and supportive services for education and training.
+In addition, if working 30 hours or more at TANF closure, the family may qualify for a 12 month retention benefit of \$50.00 per working parent.